Nastyst16/MiniShell-LinuxTerminal/README.md

-# MiniShell-LinuxTerminal
-If you want to see the code, contact me via email: cristiannastase16@gmail.com
+# If you want to see the code, contact me via email: cristiannastase16@gmail.com